lbrown1591/csa-associate/notes/compute/EC2.md

 - Great for licensing that doesn't support multi-tenancy or cloud deployments
 - Can be purchased on-demand (hourly)
 - Can be purchased as a reservation for up to 70% off the on-demand pricing

+## Security Groups

+These control inbound and outbound network access to an EC2 instance.

+- Changes are immediate
+- All inbound blocked by default
+- All outbound allowed
+- Any number of instances can be tied to a security group
+- Multiple security groups can be applied to EC2 instances
+- Security groups are stateful (if you create an inbound rule, that traffic is also allowed out)
+- You cannot block specific IPs, instead use NACLs
+- You can specify 'allow' rules, but not 'deny' rules

+## EBS (Elastic Block Store)

+EBS provides persistent block storage volumes for use with EC2.

+- Each EBS volume is replicated within its AZ to protect from component failure
+- Will be in the same AZ as the attached EC2 machine
+- Types:
+    - General Purpose (SSD)
+        - API name: gp2
+        - Max IOPS/volume: 16,000
+    - Provisioned IOPS (SSD)
+        - API name: io1
+        - Max IOPS/volume: 64,000
+    - Throughput Optimised HDD
+        - API name: st1
+        - Max IOPS/volume: 500
+    - Cold Hard Disk Drive
+        - API name: sc1
+        - Max IOPS/volume: 250
+    - Magnetic
+        - API name: Standard
+        - Max IOPS/volume: 40-200

+## Volumes vs. Snapshots

+### Volumes
+- Exist on EBS
+- To encrypt a ROOT volume after creation:
+    - Create snapshot
+    - Copy snapshot, and check 'Encrypt this Snapshot'
+    - Create an image from the encrypted snapshot

+### Snapshots
+- Exist on S3
+- Point in time copies of volumes
+- Incremental - only blocks that have changed will be stored
+- First snapshot may take time to create
+- Snapshots of root volumes should be done while instance is stopped for data consistency, but can be done while running

+## Amazon Machine Images (AMIs)

+You can select your AMI based on:

+- Region
+- OS
+- Architecture (32/64-bit)
+- Launch Permissions
+- Storage for the Root Device (Root Device Volume)
+    - Instance Store (EPHEMERAL STORAGE)
+    - EBS-backed volumes
+    - All AMIs are one of these

+### Types

+EBS
+- Root device is an Amazon EBS volume based on an Amazon EBS snapshot
+- If there are 'System Status Check' issues, they can be resolved by stopping and starting
+    - This starts the machine under a new hypervisor
+    - You CANNOT do this on an Instance Store backed machine

+Instance Store:
+- Root device is an instance store volume created from a template stored in S3